Ambrose23456/alx-low_level_programming/0x00-hello_world/README.md

 1-compiler: compiles source code without linking using option c.

 2-assembler: This script processes source code and generates the assembly code.

+4-puts.c: program prints ""Programming is like building a multilingual puzzle" followed by a new line.